TNT (American TV channel): Warner Bros. Discovery ownership

 On April 8, 2022, WarnerMedia was divested by AT&T and merged with Discovery Inc. to form Warner Bros.
 Discovery (WBD).
 On April 26, it was reported that WBD had suspended original scripted series development at TBS and TNT in order to evaluate the channels' strategies moving forward.
 At this point, TNT only had two original scripted series still airing first-run episodes, Animal Kingdom and Snowpiercer, both of which are preparing for their final seasons.
 On May 11, Brett Weitz was removed as general manager for TBS, TNT, and TruTV; the channels are now overseen by Kathleen Finch as head of U.S. Networks.

+On December 5, 2025, Netflix announced its intent to acquire Warner Bros.
+Discovery for $82.7 billion.
+The deal would include the Warner Bros. film, game and television studios, DC Entertainment/DC Studios, HBO/HBO Max and their respective libraries.
+TNT, along with the rest of the company's linear networks and the Discovery+ streaming service was to be excluded from the acquisition, and was to be spun off into a publicly traded company named Discovery Global.
+Paramount Skydance would later launch a (later rejected) hostile takeover bid for the entirety of WBD three days later for an enterprise value of $108.4 billion.

+On December 17, 2025, Starz Entertainment (in which also plans to acquire A+E Global Media, a joint venture between The Walt Disney Company and Hearst Communications) submitted a $25 billion bid to acquire Warner Bros.
+Discovery's Global Linear Networks division, which includes cable networks and brands such as TNT along with CNN, TBS, Cartoon Network, and the Discovery-owned networks including Discovery Channel, TLC, HGTV, Food Network, and more.
+However, the deal was rejected, due to Paramount Skydance initiating a definitive agreement to buy WBD on February 27, 2026.

 High-definition feed

 TNT HD logo, used from 2008 to 2016.

-TNT HD is a high definition simulcast feed of TNT, which broadcasts at a picture resolution of 1080i; the HD feed launched on May 21, 2004, inaugurated with the network's coverage of Game 1 of the 2004 NBA Western Conference finals between the Los Angeles Lakers and the Minnesota Timberwolves.
-TNT has been criticized for its practice of airing a significant amount of 4:3 standard-definition content stretched to 16:9 on its HD feed, using a nonlinear process similar to the "panorama" setting on many HDTVs that some viewers have nicknamed Stretch-o-Vision.
+TNT HD is a high definition simulcast feed of TNT, which broadcasts at a picture resolution of 1080i; the HD feed launched on May 21, 2004, coinciding with its broadcast of game 1 of the 2004 NBA Western Conference finals between the Los Angeles Lakers and the Minnesota Timberwolves.

-Though other cable channels have also fallen into this practice for their HD simulcast feeds, TNT has been the one most commonly cited since it was one of the first channels to offer such a simulcast.
-The nonlinear stretching process leaves objects in the center of the screen with approximately their original aspect ratio; objects at the left and right edges are distorted.
-All HD programs are broadcast in 5.1 surround sound.
+TNT was criticized for its practice of initially airing a significant amount of 4:3 standard-definition content stretched to 16:9 on its HD feed, using a nonlinear process similar to the "panorama" setting on many HDTVs that some viewers nicknamed Stretch-o-Vision.